Expand AllClick here for a more accessible version

 In general, individuals collecting regular UC are eligible for 26 weeks of benefits.
 If you are still unemployed after 26 weeks, you may be eligible for up to 24 additional weeks of benefits through PEUC.

 I exhausted my benefits before July 1, 2019 and have not worked since then.
 Am I eligible for PEUC?

 No. However, depending on when you last reported income, you may be eligible for Pandemic Unemployment Assistance (PUA), which provides benefits to those individuals who do not have enough wages in their base year to file a regular UC claim.
+Your unemployment must also be a direct result of a COVID-related reason as set forth in the CARES Act to qualify for PUA.
 Please visit our PUA FAQs to find out more.

 I exhausted my benefits on or after July 1, 2019 and have not worked since then.
 Am I eligible for PEUC?